werumZov/werumZov/README.md

-## I am Russian Java/Luau/Lua developer
+## I am Russian Java/Lua developer

 My Projects you can find in my repositories, but you cant find my main Projects:
 - Nekto client/hub

+How to reach me:
+- Discord: werumov
+- Telegram: @crashsystemVM

-Fun fact: I using ChatGpt + Claude and my hands to make a code :)
+*Fun fact: I using ChatGpt + Claude and my hands to make a code :)*

 <!--
 **werumZov/werumZov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.